bocdora/yardstick/README.md

 The framework comes with a default set of probes that collect various metrics during benchmark execution.
 Probes can be turned on or off in configuration.
 You can use a probe  for measuring throughput and latency, or a probe that gathers `vmstat` statistics, etc...
 At the end of benchmark execution, Yardstick automatically produces files with probe points.

-### GridGain Benchmarks On Yardstick
+### Apache Ignite Benchmarks On Yardstick
-See <a href="https://github.com/gridgain/yardstick-gridgain" target="_blank">Yardstick GridGain Benchmarks</a> as an example of Yardstick framework usage.
+See <a href="https://github.com/yardstick-benchmarks/yardstick-ignite" target="_blank">Yardstick Apache Ignite Benchmarks</a> as an example of Yardstick framework usage.

 ## Screenshots
 ![Generated Graph](http://www.gridgain.com/images/yardstick/yardstick-compound1.png)